wiwa1978/blog-hugo-netlify/content/devops/2021-02-05-FlaskBasic-Heroku.md

 To https://git.heroku.com/flask-basic-heroku.git
  * [new branch]      master -> master
 ```

+Note: depending on when you follow this tutorial it might be that heroku switched from `master` to `main` branches.
+Hence, the line `git push heroku master` becomes `git push heroku main`.

 During deployment, Heroku will also build your application and provide your with a URL that points to your application.
 Use that URL in your browser and if all went well you should see your application.